dwt/pyexpect/README.md

     If you write your own assertion methods to enhance your unit testing, it's quite easy to get long stack traces because the actuall assertion happens some stack frames down in one of the called matchers.

-    Consider assertions like this: (a little fabricated, but you get the idea)
+    Consider assertions like this (a little fabricated, ok.
+But I'm sure you've seen this happen in your projects):

         from unittest import TestCase, main
         class Test(TestCase):